 What is the La Mercè Festival?

-La Mercè is a huge festival in Barcelona that takes over the city in late September.
-The purpose of the festival is to honour the patron saint of Barcelona, Mare de Deu de la Mercè, also known as Mother of God of Mercy, or Our Lady of Mercy.
+La Mercè is a huge and impressive festival in Barcelona that takes over the whole city in late September.
+The purpose of the festival is to honour the Patron Saint of Barcelona, Mare de Deu de la Mercè, also known as Mother of God of Mercy, or Our Lady of Mercy.

 The celebration is made up of many different festivals that all work together to capture the cultural richness of the city of Barcelona.

-This year there are over 600 activities and events planned for the La Mercè festival, with the majority of the events occurring Friday, September 22nd through Monday, September 25th.
-For example, Sunday, September 24th there are 204 activities/events planned!
+This year there are over 500 different activities and events planned for the La Mercè festival, with the majority of the events occurring Friday 20th September through Tuesday 24th September.
 From music and dancing, to fireworks, parades, street art, circus shows, and more – there’s bound to be something for everyone!

 History of La Mercè in Barcelona

 The festival honors the Patron saint of Barcelona, Mare de Déu de la Mercè (Our Lady of Mercy), who is thought to have performed several miracles to help people.
-One such legend says that this saint appeared to King Jamie I, Saint Pedro Nolasco, and Saint Raimundo de Peñafort all at the same time requesting them to assemble a religious order to save Christian hostages in the Holy Lands.
+One such legend says that this Saint appeared to King Jamie I, Saint Pedro Nolasco, and Saint Raimundo de Peñafort, requesting them to assemble a religious order to save Christian hostages in the Holy Lands.
 Another notable legend says that Barcelona was plagued by locusts that didn’t go away until the Barcelona people called upon the protection of Our Lady of Mercy.

 At first, the festival was celebrated in a very religious and conservative manner.
 It wasn’t until 1902 that the festival began to leave behind its conservative roots and become the culturally diverse celebration that it is today.